Travel the World With Grants Just for Educators

 Specialty groups offer a host of teacher travel opportunities for specific types of study.
 Here are a few examples:

 • The English-speaking Union of the United States offers British Universities Summer School (BUSS) programs on the humanities in Scotland and England.
-Trips in 2016 to Edinburgh and Oxford universities explored literature, creative writing, history and politics, and participants in the Teaching Shakespeare Through Performance program in London got a chance to perform on the stage of the Globe Theatre.
-U.S. teachers should contact the closest of the organization’s 24 participating branches to apply for full funding.
+Past trips to Edinburgh and Oxford universities explored literature, creative writing, history and politics, and participants in the Teaching Shakespeare Through Performance program in London got a chance to perform on the stage of the Globe Theatre.
+U.S. teachers should contact the closest of the organization’s participating branches to apply for full funding.

 • The Jewish Foundation for the Righteous (JFR) selects Alfred Lerner Fellows for intensive Holocaust education in their Summer Institute for Teachers at Columbia University in New York City.
 Alfred Lerner Fellows who complete the institute and remain active with their local Holocaust centers become eligible for an advanced seminar in New Jersey and the European Study Program in Germany and Poland, where 15 fellows visit concentration camps including Auschwitz, ghetto sites, survivors, rescuers and historians.
 Programs do have a cost, but are heavily subsidized by the JFR.